Makerspaces in Primary Schools Research Study | Macquarie University | Evidence-Based Learning

 From August 2017 to July 2018, Macquarie University’s Department of Educational Studies partnered with the New South Wales Department of Education, Carlingford West Public School, Parramatta East Public School, Oatlands Public School and Makers Empire for a research project on maker pedagogy in primary schools.

-The research project examined how maker activities using 3D design and 3D printing technology could enhance learning and teaching outcomes: teachers from participating schools undertook Makers Empire’s Learning by Design course (a 20-hour blended professional development program endorsed by NESA at the Proficient Teacher level) and participating students used Makers Empire’s 3D software.
+The research study examined how maker activities using 3D design and 3D printing technology could enhance learning and teaching outcomes: teachers from the participating schools undertook Makers Empire’s Learning by Design professional development course and participating students used Makers Empire’s 3D modelling software.

-The final 282-page report was authored by researchers from the Department of Educational Studies at Macquarie University — Associate Professor Matt Bower, Dr Michael Stevenson, Professor Garry Falloon, Dr Anne Forbes and Dr Maria Hatzigianni — and published in September 2018.
-You can download copies below.
+The final 282-page research study report was authored by researchers from the Department of Educational Studies at Macquarie University — Associate Professor Matt Bower, Dr Michael Stevenson, Professor Garry Falloon, Dr Anne Forbes and Dr Maria Hatzigianni — and published in September 2018.

 The Six Research Questions